 Healthcare

-How to Reduce Front Desk Call Volume by 50% (Without Hiring More Staff)
+How to Reduce Front Desk Call Volume by 50%

 Why are medical practice front desks so overwhelmed by phone calls?

-1. Appointment scheduling, rescheduling, and cancellations
+1. Appointment scheduling, rescheduling, and cancellations, typically the single largest category we see.

-2. Appointment and procedure reminders / confirmations
+2. Appointment and procedure reminders or confirmations, usually outbound and straightforward to automate.

-4. Insurance and eligibility questions
+4. Insurance and eligibility questions patients ask before a visit.

-5. Billing and balance questions
+5. Billing and balance questions that rarely need clinical input.

 None of those are clinical judgment calls.
 None of them require a human ear.
 But every one of them pulls a trained front desk staff member off the patient standing in front of them, away from the intake paperwork, away from the copay conversation that actually needs empathy.

-Layer in the human factor — MGMA's annual workforce polls have shown medical front-desk turnover hovering around 20% per year, with some practices reporting 30%+ — and you get a predictable failure mode: the phones get triaged last, patient satisfaction drops, and the practice starts losing revenue to missed scheduling opportunities.
+Layer in the human factor, MGMA's annual workforce polls have shown medical front-desk turnover hovering around 20% per year, with some practices reporting 30%+, and you get a predictable failure mode: the phones get triaged last, patient satisfaction drops, and the practice starts losing revenue to missed scheduling opportunities.
 KLAS research on patient access has repeatedly found that practices lose bookable appointments when patients can't get through on the first try.

 How much does a single front desk call actually cost?

-Here's the math most practices never do.
+Here's the math practices rarely do.

-Take one front desk coordinator earning a fully loaded cost of roughly $52,000/year (base + benefits + payroll tax — in line with MGMA compensation benchmarks).
+Take one front desk coordinator earning a fully loaded cost of roughly $52,000/year (base + benefits + payroll tax, in line with MGMA compensation benchmarks).
 That's about $25/hour fully loaded.

 If that coordinator spends 5 hours of an 8-hour day on the phone, and averages 4 minutes per call (inclusive of hold, after-call work, and interruptions), they handle about 75 calls/day.
 The fully-loaded cost per call is roughly: